ray-project/ray/doc/source/rllib/rllib-offline.rst

 .. note::
     RLlib processes tabular data in batches, converting each row into a *single-step episode*.
 This approach is primarily for procedural simplicity, as data cannot generally be assumed to arrive in time-ordered rows grouped by episodes, though this may occasionally be the case (however knowledge of such a structure resides
     with the user as RLlib cannot easily infer it automatically).
-While it is possible to concatenate ``SingleAgentEpisode`` chunks, this cannot be done with fragmented chunks.
+While it is possible to concatenate :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` chunks, this cannot be done with fragmented chunks.

-If you require full trajectories you can transform your tabular data into ``SingleAgentEpisode`` objects and store these in Parquet format.
+If you require full trajectories you can transform your tabular data into :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` objects and store these in Parquet format.
 The next example shows how to do this.
 First, you will store experiences of the above trained expert policy in tabular format:

 .. testcode:: python